 So we arrived in Kuala Lumpur Continue reading “Kuala Lumpur, Batu Caves and Cameron Highlands”

-For those of you that can’t wait for the full posts, I have cut a video of our time in Malaysia below.
-We began in Kuala Lumpur, then visited Batu Caves (a worshipping ground for Buddhists), moved on to Taman Negara (the oldest rainforest in the world) and finished up in the Perhentian Islands, which are as close to paradise as we could find!
+I have cut a video of my time in Malaysia below.
+I began in Kuala Lumpur, then visited Batu Caves (a worshipping ground for Buddhists), moved on to Taman Negara (the oldest rainforest in the world) and finished up in the Perhentian Islands, which are as close to paradise as I could find.
+Penang is the only place I missed and will one day go back so I can experience it.
+I hear the food in Penang is incredible!